 When selecting a cold-hardy candidate and a permanent location to plant it, it’s best to familiarize yourself with the palm’s tolerances.
 You’ll want to know the lowest temperatures the palm tolerates without suffering damage.
 Getting to know your chosen palm tree and its likes and dislikes assures you are planting and growing a healthy tree for years to come.

-Although all our cold-hardy palms tolerate average winter temperatures in the Atlanta region, some tolerate more extreme winter temperatures than others.
-Therefore, you can’t go wrong in adding any of the cold-hardy varieties into your winter landscape.
+Although all our cold-hardy palms tolerate cold weather to varying degrees, some tolerate more extreme winter temperatures than others.

-Below are the cold-hardy palms you can find at Atlanta Palms and the temperatures they tolerate in winter:
+Below are the cold-hardy palms and other plants you can find at Atlanta Palms and the temperatures they tolerate in winter:

-- Green Saw Palmetto: Hardy to 10℉ with brief dips to zero
+• Green Saw Palmetto: 10°F with short drops to 5°F

 Selecting a Suitable Location for Cold Hardiness